-Higher will be the trust score, higher will be the trustworthiness of an individual
+Higher will be the trust score, higher will be the trustworthiness of an individual.

 A user can achieve a higher trust score by uploading multiple documents on the app.

-- Uploading of documents – The more identity documents a user upload, the more will be the trust score.
-It is the primary factor for newbies to start generating their score.
+The more identity documents a user uploads, the more will be the trust score.
+It is the primary factor for newbies to start generating their scores.

-The system verifies if the fields like name, date of birth, and so on are same across the uploaded documents or not.
+The system verifies if the fields like name, date of birth, etc. are the same across the uploaded documents or not.
 More positive matches will enhance the trust score.

-- Regular use -Users might require using the system regularly to keep the trust score improved and maintained.
+Users might require using the system regularly to keep the trust score improved and maintained.